Program

 10:30- 12:00Concurrent Session 8:

-Youth Engagement Participation is Vital to National Science and Media Museums (NSMM) in Bradord
+Youth Engagement Participation is Vital to National Science and Media Museums (NSMM) in Bradford

 Clare Leavey (Bradford Digital Creatives, UK), Elaine Richmond (National Science and Media Museum in Bradford, UK)